Persist-Lab/persist-lab.github.io/_pages/about.md

 <font> Excited to receive the <a href="https://research.google/programs-and-events/research-scholar-program/recipients/">Google Research Scholar Award</a> to investigate how to safely situate LLMs for improved patient-provider communication.
 </font> <br/>

+<font> Our paper titled <a href="https://aclanthology.org/2025.acl-long.1221.pdf" style="text-decoration: none"> Document-Level Event-Argument Data Augmentation for Challenging Role Types</a> was nominated for a <b>Best Paper Award at ACL 2025</b>.
+Congratulations, Joey!
+So happy to see your hard work recognized!
+</font> <br/>

 <font color="brown"><i>May, 2025</i></font> <br/>
-<font> Congratulations to Joey et al. for the two <a href="https://2025.aclweb.org/" style="text-decoration: none"> ACL 2025</a> papers in the main track: <a href="https://aclanthology.org/2025.acl-long.1226.pdf" style="text-decoration: none"> Follow-up Question Generation For Enhanced Patient-Provider Conversations</a> and <a href="https://aclanthology.org/2025.acl-long.1221.pdf" style="text-decoration: none"> Document-Level Event-Argument Data Augmentation for Challenging Role Types</a>.
+<font> Congratulations to Joey et al. for the two <a href="https://2025.aclweb.org/" style="text-decoration: none"> ACL 2025</a> main papers: <a href="https://aclanthology.org/2025.acl-long.1226.pdf" style="text-decoration: none"> Follow-up Question Generation For Enhanced Patient-Provider Conversations</a> and <a href="https://aclanthology.org/2025.acl-long.1221.pdf" style="text-decoration: none"> Document-Level Event-Argument Data Augmentation for Challenging Role Types</a>.
 </font> <br/>

   <font color="brown"><i>September, 2024</i></font> <br/>